Michael Montgomery: College career

 Montgomery was born in Carthage, Texas and attended Center High School in Center, Texas.
 He played college football at Navarro Junior College and Texas A&M. He started his career at Navarro where he played for two years recording 131 tackles and six sacks.
 Before his junior year he transferred to Texas A&M where he recorded 123 tackles, seven sacks, and one interception, and earned first-team All-Big 12 honors.

 Professional career

 Green Bay Packers (first stint)

-Montgomery was selected by the Green Bay Packers in the sixth round of the 2005 NFL draft.
+Montgomery was selected 180th overall by the Green Bay Packers in the sixth round of the 2005 NFL draft.
 For the first three years of his career he was used mainly as a backup defensive end.

 During the 2008 season, after the Packers lost starting defensive end Cullen Jenkins due to injury and released Kabeer Gbaja-Biamila, Montgomery along with rookie Jeremy Thompson split time starting at defensive end.
 He finished the season starting eight games.

 After becoming an unrestricted free agent after 2008, Montgomery re-signed with the Packers on March 23, 2009.
 During the season, he recorded only two tackles in ten games.

 Montgomery was released on March 5, 2010.
 In five years with the team he started eight of 56 games, recording 123 tackles and five sacks.